Fay Sampson’s Family History

 The two did not live long enough to see the Black Death that devastated the country in 1348-9.

-Their son John inherited the Cary estates at the age of 5, in a similar way to his father’s early ascendancy to the barony.
+Their son John inherited the Cary estates at the age of 5, in a similar way to his father’s early acquisition of them.

 NEXT GENERATION: 21.
 CARY-BRYAN